18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-While or `slackClient.getReaction` call returns the message with the
+While your `slackClient.getReaction` call returns the message with the
-`config.successReaction`, we still set the `githubClient.fileNewIssue` and
+`config.successReaction`, you must still set the `githubClient.fileNewIssue` and
 `slackClient.addSuccessReaction` stubs to respond as if
 `config.successReaction` wasn't present.
-We want the code under test to follow
+You want the code under test to follow
-through with a successful result before we add the feature to short-circuit
+through with a successful result before you add the feature to short circuit
 the process.
-After we do so, we have assertions within the callback to ensure
+After you do so, you'll have assertions within the callback to
-that `githubClient.fileNewIssue` and `slackClient.addSuccessReaction` were not
+ensure that `githubClient.fileNewIssue` and `slackClient.addSuccessReaction`
-called.
+aren't called.

-Also, we want to log the fact that the message already has a GitHub issue as
+You also want to log as an _info_ message (not an _error_) the fact that the
-an _info_ message, not an _error_.
-We don't want to spam every user who adds
+message already has a GitHub issue.
+You don't want to spam every user who adds
-another instance of the emoji, hence we check that we don't call
+another instance of the emoji, hence, you need to check that you don't call
 `context.response.reply`.

-Run the test, and it should fail by producing a "successful" result, when we
+Run the test—it should fail by producing a "successful" result when you
-expected a short-circuit to resolve to `undefined`:
+expected a short circuit to resolve to `undefined`:

 ```sh
 $ npm test -- --grep ' execute '